docker-flow/docker-flow-proxy/articles/swarm-mode.md

     vfarcic/docker-flow-proxy
 ```

 We opened ports *80* and *443*.
 External requests will be routed through them towards the destination services.
 The third port (*8080*) will be used to send requests to the proxy specifying what it should do.
-The proxy it belongs to the *proxy* network and has the mode set to *service*.
+The proxy it belongs to the *proxy* network and has the mode set to *swarm*.
 Finally, we're using the `--constraint` argument as a way to ensure that the proxy is running on a specific server.

 As before, please use the `docker service ls` command to check that the container is running (replicas set to 1/1) before proceeding with the rest of the article.